0bVdnt/obv-OS/learning-basics/process-control-and-context-switching/README.md

-# RISC-V Process Control Implementation
+# RISC-V Process Control and Context Switching

 This directory contains a basic implementation of process control and context switching for the RISC-V operating system (obv-OS).
-As part of the learning-basics series, this project demonstrates how multi-tasking can be implemented in a minimal kernel environment.
+As part of the learning-basics series, this project demonstrates how multi-tasking is implemented through efficient process management and CPU context switching in a minimal kernel environment.

 ---

 ## Overview

 The code demonstrates:
-- Process Control Block (PCB) implementation
+- Process Control Block (PCB) implementation for process tracking
-- Context switching between processes
+- Context switching mechanism between multiple processes
-- Kernel stack setup and management
+- Kernel stack setup and management for each process
+- Register preservation during context switching
-- Trap handling basics
+- Trap handling for interrupt and exception management

 ---